metfar/dailynews/README.md

 ## Known limitations

-* RSS feeds may change or downgrade without notice;
+- RSS feeds may change or degrade without notice;
-* Keyword searches depend on how the media publishes and titles;
+- keyword searches depend on how media outlets publish and title their stories;
-* An “escaped zoo animal” alert depends on it appearing in detectable headlines;
+- an “escaped zoo animal” alert depends on it appearing in detectable headlines;
-* Google News RSS works in practice, but it should not be assumed as an eternal contract;
+- Google News RSS works in practice, but it should not be treated as an eternal contract;
-* `global_max_items` trims by topic order, not relevance;
+- `global_max_items` trims by topic order, not by relevance;
-* source filtering is simple: domain and source name, not deep semantic analysis;
+- source filtering is simple: domain and source name, not deep semantic analysis;
-* still no local geocoding or feed cache;
+- there is still no local geocoding or feed cache;
-* the GUI currently renders from generated Markdown, so its parser depends on the output structure remaining reasonably stable;
+- the GUI currently renders from generated Markdown, so its parser depends on the output structure remaining reasonably stable;
-* the GUI is intentionally conservative and still does not implement full `config.json` editing.
+- the GUI is intentionally conservative and still does not implement full `config.json` editing.

 ## Possible improvements

-* support for separate `--lat` and `--lon`;
+- support for separate `--lat` and `--lon`;
-* local cache for geocoding and feeds;
+- local cache for geocoding and feeds;
-* retries with backoff;
+- retries with backoff;
-* stance rating by article (`neutral`, `favorable`, `critical`, `unclear`);
+- stance rating by article (`neutral`, `favourable`, `critical`, `unclear`);
-* balanced grouping of perspectives in the evening digest;
+- balanced grouping of perspectives in the evening digest;
-* additional output in JSON;
+- additional output in JSON;
-* integration with mail, Telegram or `ntfy`;
+- integration with mail, Telegram, or `ntfy`;
-* settings editor for `config.json` inside the GUI;
+- a settings editor for `config.json` inside the GUI;
-* optional migration from Markdown parsing to native JSON rendering in the GUI.
+- optional migration from Markdown parsing to native JSON rendering in the GUI.

-##License
+## License

 ```
   Copyright 2018- William Martinez Bas <metfar@gmail.com>